itm295/itm295.github.io/proposal_requirements.md

 - A reactive only approach (e.g. working as a security analyst only if security events are reported), reactive work is allowable as a component of a plan as long as you have other proactive work that you can do that is within your control to complete.
 - Providing service for your current employer is a conflict of interest and is not permitted.
-Working outside of your normal hours without pay does not constitute a volunteer service and it will not qualify for CIT 295 Practicum course.
+Working outside of your normal hours without pay does not constitute a volunteer service and it will not qualify for the course.

-**CIT Related** Your volunteer service must be directly related to one of the disciplines of CIT (web design and development, networking, database administration, programming, security, system administration, systems analysis and design, project management, etc).
+**Degree Program Related** Your volunteer service must be directly related to one of the disciplines of your degree program (web design and development, cybersecurity, cloud computing, networking, database administration, programming, system administration, systems analysis and design, project management, etc).
 The volunteer service may be with any public, government, for profit or non-profit organization, or individual with needs, with the exception of BYU-Idaho or BYU-Idaho students.
 Further restrictions